apurva-shukla/self-hosted-website/_posts/deep-work-summary.md

   url: "/assets/blog/preview/cover.jpg"
 ---

-# Deep Work: Rules for Focused Success in a Distracted World

 ## Book Overview

 Cal Newport's "Deep Work" presents a compelling case for the importance of focused, distraction-free work in our increasingly fragmented attention economy.
 The book defines deep work as "professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit."